munirjojoverge/Deep-Reinforcement-Learning-Nanodegree-Project1-Navigation/REPORT.md

     Multiple tests (1 comparative only shown here) suggest that NoisyNet does in fact improve the scores of our agent.

-    **The agent uses 2 of these networks to implement a Double DQN [3]**.
+    The agent uses 2 of these networks to implement a Double DQN [3]**.
 As explained on Udacity's lectures, the idea of Double Q-learning is to reduce overestimations by decomposing the max operation in the target into action selection and action evaluation.
 Although not fully decoupled, the target network in the DQN architecture provides a natural candidate for the second value function, without having to introduce additional networks.
 On the referenced paper, they proposed to evaluate the greedy policy according to the online network, but using the target network to estimate its value.
 You'll see the details of this implementation mostly on the "learn" method of the Agent class.

     Last but not least for this initial simple project, **the agent also uses the Experience Replay.** Experience replay lets online reinforcement learning agents remember and reuse experiences from the past.
 In this project, experience transitions were uniformly sampled from a replay memory.
 However, this approach simply replays transitions/experiences at the same frequency that they were originally experienced, regardless of their significance.
 Including a priority or importance to these experiences will be implemented very soon following Prioritized Experience Replay [4]

-2. Hyper-parameters:
+2. **Hyper-parameters**:

     The most relevant hyper-parameters used in this implementation are: